g0v-it/web-budget/README.md

 ### Data

 All visualized data are extracted from [bdap portal](https://bdap-opendata.mef.gov.it/tema/bilancio-finanziario-dello-stato-0) and processed by a dedicated *smart data management platform* (DMP) compliant with the W3C Semantic Web standards.
-The platform is available in the [data-budget repository](https://git.copernicani.it/g0v/data-budget)
+The platform is available in the [data-budget repository](https://github.com/g0v-it/data-budget)

-The web application connects to data management platform through an REST endpoint available at the address http://data.budget.g0v.it/api/v1.
-You can also run your private instance of the platform (see data-budget repo for more info )
+The web application connects to data management platform through a REST endpoint that is available at the address http://data.budget.g0v.it/api/v1.
+You can also run your private instance of the platform (see [data-budget repo](https://github.com/g0v-it/data-budget) for more info )

 ## Docker